Skip to main content

 Recent Research Activities

-An Advanced Tissue-Equivalent Respiratory Model to Study Airway Reactivity to Infectious Agents
+An Advanced 3D Human Tissue-Engineered Lung Model to Study Immune Responses to Infectious Agents

-We are using a tissue-equivalent respiratory model that exhibits a normal immunological response against infectious agents, such as the influenza virus, to determine the mechanisms that lead to an excessive inflammatory response and ensuing complications.
+We have created a 3D tissue-engineered lung model comprised of primary human cells that exhibits a normal immunological response against infectious agents, such as the influenza virus.
+The model has been used to determine the mechanisms that can lead to an excessive inflammatory response and ensuing complications.

 A Novel Ophthalmic Drug Delivery System for the Treatment of Diabetic Retinopathy